God's Mission Work

 To learn more

-To learn more about any of the ministries listed below or to volunteer, send a note to to the Outreach Ministry team leader (e-mail).
+To learn more about any of the ministries listed below or to volunteer, go to the 'Contact Us' Form and reach out.
 You will be directed to the right person or organization.

 Mercy Community Church

 Mercy Community Church is a small organic community church that started in 2005.
 It is a church on a mission, a place where people living on the margins are nurtured as God’s children with special attention paid to their emotional and spiritual needs.
 Our goal is to make a difference in our communities, to show through our love, rolled up sleeves, and open table.
 St. John's partners with Mercy Church to provide a Freeze Shelter during cold winter nights and a Wednesday night Bible Study.

 Intown Collaborative Ministries